HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 By the end, you will have:

-* A bootable Ubuntu Server AMD64 VM.
+* A bootable Ubuntu Desktop AMD64 VM.
 * A qcow2 disk image.
 * OVMF UEFI firmware files.
 * A VNC installer launch command.